yhchen24/Missing-Density-PDB/README.md

 3. Clone the git repository in the folder in which the package will be used.
 Choose one of the clone methods below.

-    Option 1: Clone the repository in terminal.
+    Option 1: Clone the repository on your local machine using terminal:

     `git clone https://github.com/yhchen24/Missing-Density-PDB.git`